Alliance Laundry Systems: Formation

 In February 1998, private equity firm Bain Capital agreed to acquire the commercial laundry business from Raytheon for $358 million.
 And as a result, Alliance Laundry Systems was formed.

 In January 2005, Teachers' Private Capital, the private equity affiliate of the Ontario Teachers' Pension Plan acquired the majority of the equity interests of Alliance Laundry for $450 million.

 In 2009, the Alliance Laundry Systems University (ALSU) was founded as a corporate university available online to authorized Alliance Laundry Systems distributors, route operators and customers.

 In March 2014, the Alliance Laundry acquired Primus Laundry Equipment headquartered in Gullegem, Belgium for approx. $259.4 million.

 In April 2015, it was reported that Ontario Teachers' Pension Plan was planning to sell Alliance Laundry or issue an IPO, valuing the business at $1.8 billion.
 Later in 2015, a majority stake was sold to BDT Capital Partners.
+The Pension Plan retained a minority stake in the company.